 Acupuncture also appears to affect three areas critical to egg production and ovulation: two areas of the brain that control hormone production (the hypothalamus and pituitary glands) as well as the ovaries.
 “My guess is that acupuncture is changing the blood supply to the ovaries, possibly dilating the arteries and increasing blood flow, so that ultimately, the ovaries are receiving greater amounts of hormonal stimulation,” Sandra Emmons, MD, professor of obstetrics and gynaecology at Oregon Health Sciences University, told WebMD in a previous interview.

 Acupuncture may also “boost” the uterine lining when it is too weak to sustain a pregnancy, a problem known to increase the risk of miscarriage.

 A few words of comment on the above article.

-In my almost 30 years of practicing Chinese medicine I am happy to say I have treated all the conditions mentioned above and achieved successful positive results for 100% of my patients.
-I thank all who have put their trust in me and hope I may be allowed to help you to a stress free life of better health.
+In my almost 30 years of practising Chinese medicine I am happy to say I have treated all the conditions mentioned above and achieved successful positive results for 100% of my patients.
+I thank all who have put their trust in me and hope I may be allowed to help you to a stress-free life of better health.